 Urgent care You pay 20% after deductible You pay 40% after deductible You pay $20 copay; no deductible You pay 40% after deductible

-Hospital stay You pay 20% after deductible You pay 40% after deductible You pay 20% after deductible You pay 40% after deductible
+Hospital Services (Inpatient & Outpatient) You pay 20% after deductible You pay 40% after deductible You pay 20% after deductible You pay 40% after deductible

 Fertility treatment Plan pays up to $10,000/member/lifetime Plan pays up to $10,000/member/lifetime